 Prague Old Gardens:

-Palace Gardens below Prague Castle –(Palacove zahrady pod Prazskym hradem) are situated on the southern slope of the Prague Castle.
+- Palace Gardens below the Castle –(Palacove zahrady pod Prazskym hradem) are situated on the southern slope of the Castle.
 The Ledeburg Garden was designed by Baroque maestro J.B.Santini in 18th century.
 Valuable are: The Small and Large Palffy Gardens, The Kolowrat and the Small Fuerstenberg Gardens too.

 This blog has been verified by Rise: Rf61f63be5c156becd1c8612656eabffe